 prompts/tuner-system.txtYou are a threshold tuning analyst for an AI agent system.

-threshold adjustments that reduce false positives without
+threshold adjustments that cut false positives without

-increasing missed signals.
+lifting missed signals.

 INPUT: